JOAOVIDALNT/techstudies/frontend/js-studies/react-studies/next-deepdive/nextjs-dashboard/README.md

 ```

 That's it.
 You may not see a difference in your application in development, but you should notice a performance improvement in production.
 Next.js will prerender the static parts of your route and defer the dynamic parts until the user requests them.

+The great thing about Partial Prerendering is that you don't need to change your code to use it.
+As long as you're using Suspense to wrap the dynamic parts of your route, Next.js will know which parts of your route are static and which are dynamic.

+We believe PPR has the potential to become the default rendering model for web applications, bringing together the best of static site and dynamic rendering.
+However, it is still experimental.
+We hope to stabilize it in the future and make it the default way of building with Next.js.